-Eric Dade enters his fourth season as an assistant coach for the JU women's soccer team.
+Eric Dade enters his fifth season as an assistant coach for the JU women's soccer team.
 In 2013, Jacksonville made a trip to the NCAA Tournament for the first time since 2006 with Dade on the sidelines.

 In 2011, with the help of Dade, the Dolphins earned a share of the Atlantic Sun regular season title.
 JU went 7-1-1 in conference play and held opponents to a .071 shot percentage.
 The Dolphins only allowed 17 goals in 19 games including seven shutouts on their way to the title.